JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 ## Use Cases
 ### Definitions:
-Priority 1 is the highest, with 3 being omitted.
+Priority 1 is the highest and explored the most, with 3 being omitted.
 Due to the slightly confusing terms provided in the handout, these are the agreed upon terms we will be using.

 **(Meeting) Block** - A session defined by an instructor/TA, usually an hour or two long.
 Blocks contain slots.
 Blocks belong to one instructor/TA.
 Viewable by instructor/TA and students in the same course.